Sym-0ne/LaPaillasse/docs/Base De Données.md

 Changer le mot de passe root si besoin :
 ```
-ou already have your root account protected, so you can safely answer 'n'
+you already have your root account protected, so you can safely answer 'n'

 Change the root password?
 [Y/n]: n
 ```